Searching the Internet for Challenging Benchmarks at Scale: Introduction

 \section{Introduction}

-Effective evaluation is the bedrock of progress in Natural Language Processing, requiring a continuous stream of new test data to challenge model capabilities.
-While static human labeled benchmarks serve a purpose, they often lack the diversity and sustained difficulty needed to expose the weaknesses of highly capable models, especially for tasks approaching human parity like machine translation \citep{kocmi-etal-2024-findings,kocmi-etal-2025-findings}.
-While the Internet provides a vast reservoir of complex and varied language, manual curation is non-reproducible, biased, and most importantly infeasible due to the scale and topic diversity.
+Benchmark saturation is one of the most pressing challenges in modern LLM evaluation.
+As models rapidly improve, static benchmarks lose their ability to expose genuine weaknesses: frontier models now achieve near-perfect scores in tasks such as machine translation \citep{kocmi-etal-2024-findings,kocmi-etal-2025-findings} and knowledge question answering \citep{goldman2025eclekticnovelchallengeset}, yet they clearly still fail on specialized or obscure content.
+Even expert-curated challenge sets provide only temporary relief---they quickly saturate as models hillclimb, requiring repeated, costly manual effort to refresh.
+This raises a fundamental question: \emph{can we automatically and continuously construct challenging benchmarks that expose genuine model headroom at scale?} We answer yes, by treating the Internet as an effectively unbounded source of challenging content and searching it efficiently.

-Inspired by topic modeling \citep{blei2003}, we conceptualize the massive corpus of Internet data as a structured topic tree, where each text (which can be an input to a model) belongs to a particular topic.
-Conversely, each topic contains a set of texts.
-Our objective is to identify the topics that are most challenging for a given model.
-The core problem lies in the disconnect between a topic's perceived difficulty by a human and its actual difficulty for a model.
-For example, a topic that is complex for humans, such as Baroque music theory, may be easily processed by any model for a particular task.
-Conversely, a seemingly unassuming topic like concrete masonry can be challenging if its highly specialized and ambiguous terminology was absent during the model's training data (see \Cref{fig:pipeline}).
-However, identifying the most challenging topics (to fulfill our evaluation desiderate) is not a trivial classification task.
-The task requires an expensive sample-and-evaluate process.
-For a given model, each difficulty estimation of a source text involves generating an output and then estimating its quality to determine the difficulty of the source text \citep{proietti-etal-2025-estimating}.
-Applying this process exhaustively multiple times across every potential topic would be computationally intractable.
-Still, this inefficient, non-systematic sampling is the only current option.
+The Internet provides an effectively unbounded reservoir of complex and varied content, but manually curating it is non-reproducible, biased, and infeasible at scale.
+Inspired by topic modeling \citep{blei2003}, we conceptualize the Internet as a structured topic space, where each text belongs to a particular topic and each topic contains a set of texts.
+Our goal is to automatically search this space to identify the topics where current models still struggle---the regions beyond saturation where headroom remains.
+The core challenge is that human intuition about topic difficulty does not reliably predict model failure modes: a topic's true difficulty can only be measured by observing where a model actually fails.
+For example, a topic perceived as complex by humans---such as Baroque music theory---may be handled well by a model, while a seemingly mundane topic like concrete masonry can be a genuine failure point due to specialized terminology absent from training data (see \Cref{fig:pipeline}).
+This misalignment between human-perceived and model-observed difficulty means we cannot rely on intuition or surface features to construct challenging benchmarks.
+Determining difficulty requires an expensive sample-and-evaluate process: sampling a text from the topic, generating a model output, and estimating quality \citep{proietti-etal-2025-estimating}.
+Applying this exhaustively across tens of thousands of topics would be computationally intractable.